A Second Wind for Apache Ambari

 Want to Open Source Your Big Data Management?

-With the Hadoop Service Bundle from OpenLogic, we can help you migrate from Cloudera's platform to an open source Hadoop stack, saving you up to 60% in Big Data management costs.
+With the Hadoop Service Bundle from OpenLogic, we can help you migrate to an open source Hadoop stack, saving you up to 60% in Big Data management costs.
 Click the link below to connect with our team today.

 Additional Resources